Build Guide for PC Builds for Minecraft (Custom & Pre-built)

 2. Minecraft Windows 10 Edition (Bedrock)

-As far as the content and the game play goes, they both are literally the same.
-They both have similar game modes, updates, command block, gameplay mechanics etc
+As far as the content and the gameplay goes, they both are literally the same.
+They both have similar game modes, updates, command blocks, gameplay mechanics, etc.

 The primary difference is in the way that they are coded.
-The JAVA edition is, as the name suggests, coded in the JAVA language whereas the Windows 10 edition is coded in C++.
+As the name suggests, the JAVA edition is coded in the JAVA language, whereas the Windows 10 edition is coded in C++.

 Minecraft JAVA edition is the original release.
-Whereas the Minecraft Windows Edition is based on the Bendrock Engine.
-The Windows 10 Edition is referred to as just “Minecraft” by the publisher but popularly it is referred to as “Minecraft Bedrock Edition” – due to the engine it uses.
+In contrast, the Minecraft Windows Edition is based on the Bedrock Engine.
+The Windows 10 Edition is referred to as just “Minecraft” by the publisher, but popularly, it is referred to as “Minecraft Bedrock Edition” – due to the engine it uses.

 Both editions have their pros and cons.
-Minecraft JAVA edition is older, has richer content, mods and graphics.
+Minecraft JAVA edition is older and has richer content, mods, and graphics.

-Whereas the Minecraft Windows 10, aka Bedrock edition, has crossplay support, and controller support.
+Minecraft Windows 10, aka Bedrock edition, has crossplay and controller support.

-If you are a traditional PC gamer, then you may still be interested only in the JAVA edition.
-However, if you have friends on different platforms, then the Bedrock edition may interest you.
+If you are a traditional PC gamer, you may still be interested only in the JAVA edition.
+However, the Bedrock edition may interest you if you have friends on different platforms.

 Minecraft Bedrock Edition and Crossplay